YohanLB09/Active-Directory-Infrastucture-Setup/README.md

 <img src="https://i.imgur.com/mwX9oHi.png" height="100%" width="100%" alt="Configuration step"/>
 </p>
 <p>
--From within PowerShell, use the "ipconfig /all" command to ensure that the client VM's DNS Server is configured with the Domain Controller VM's private IP address.
+-From within PowerShell, use the "ipconfig /all" command to ensure that the client VM's DNS Server is configured with the Server VM's private IP address.
 </p>
 <br />